ethantee/Media-Downloader/README.md

 - **Metadata Inclusion**: Preserves metadata, thumbnails, and chapters from the original content
 - **Unicode Support**: Full support for international characters in titles and filenames
 - **Direct Downloads**: Files are saved directly to your Downloads folder
-- **Enhanced File Information**: View size, type, duration, and bitrate of downloaded files
+- **File Information**: View size, type, duration, and bitrate of downloaded files
-- **Download History**: Maintains a log of all downloaded media (for personal use)
-- **Performance Optimized**: Uses session state to minimize redundant operations

 ## How to Use